MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab1_Create_and_publish_a_Knowledge_Article.md

 Module 4: Learn the Fundamentals of Dynamics 365 Customer Service
 ========================

-## Practice Lab 4.1 - Create and publish a Knowlege Article in Dynamics 365 Customer Service
+## Practice Lab 4.1 - Create and publish a Knowledge Article in Dynamics 365 Customer Service

 ## Lab Setup